Skip to main content

 New Hampshire issues several dealer license types under RSA 261:104: Class I (new vehicle franchised dealers), Class II (used vehicle dealers), Class III (vehicle auction operators), Class IV (motorcycle dealers), Class V (utility/boat trailer dealers), and Class VI (wholesale dealers).
 All classes require the same $25,000 surety bond.
 Each class has specific requirements for lot size, display capacity, and business operations.

-No. New Hampshire is one of only five states with no general sales tax, which means dealers do not collect or remit sales tax on vehicle transactions.
-However, purchasers registering vehicles in other states may owe that state's sales tax.
-NH does impose a Meals & Rooms (Rentals) Tax, but it does not apply to vehicle sales.
-This tax advantage makes NH a popular state for auto dealers.
+Yes.
+New Hampshire is one of only five states with no general sales tax, which means dealers do not collect or remit sales tax on vehicle transactions.
+This can be a significant selling point for buyers.
+However, purchasers registering vehicles in other states (Massachusetts, Maine, Vermont) will owe that state's sales tax.
+NH also has no state income tax on wages, further reducing dealer operating costs.

 How long does the NH dealer license process take?

 The full NH dealer licensing process typically takes 4-8 weeks.
 The surety bond is usually issued within 1 business day.
 After submitting your completed application (TDMV 19) with bond (TDMV 19A), insurance, zoning approval, and fee, the DMV Dealer & Inspection Section schedules a facility inspection.
-Processing can take 3-6 weeks depending on inspection scheduling and completeness of your application.
+Processing can take 3-6 weeks depending on inspection scheduling.

 Can I get a New Hampshire dealer bond with bad credit?

 Yes.
 We have specialized surety programs for all credit situations.
-New Hampshire's relatively low $25,000 bond amount means even applicants with credit scores in the 500s can often secure a bond.
-Rates for lower credit applicants typically range from 5-10% ($1,250-$2,500 annually).
-We work with multiple A-rated carriers to find the most competitive option for your situation.
+NH's relatively low $25,000 bond amount means even applicants with credit scores in the 500s can often secure a bond.
+Rates for lower credit typically range from 5-10% ($1,250-$2,500 annually).
+We work with multiple Treasury-certified carriers to find the most competitive option.

 What facility requirements must I meet for an NH dealer license?

 NH requires a permanent structure (not a tent or trailer) with office space for record-keeping, a customer waiting area, and an exterior business sign visible from the road.
 Your lot must display vehicles for sale.
 Class I dealers need service facilities; Class II dealers need a minimum display area.
 The DMV conducts an on-site inspection before issuing your license.
-You also need municipal zoning approval confirming the location permits dealer operations.
+You also need municipal zoning approval.

 All credit levelsSame-day approvalDMV accepted